-Most parents know about Teacher Appreciation Week in April of every year.
+Most parents know about Teacher Appreciation Week in the first week of May every year.
 This is the week you send in a note, flowers, or a gift as a token of gratitude for teaching your child all year long.
 I love this tradition both as a parent and as a teacher.
 Nevertheless, your child’s teacher dedicates 8-14 hours a day to helping him/her become a global citizen and life-long learner.
 I hope to convince you that teaching is no small task and is worthy of receiving intentional and meaningful thoughtfulness all year long.
 Here are ten simple ways to show your child’s teacher appreciation all year long.

 First of all, it is wonderful that you sign that homework folder every week, return permission slips, and show up for events, performances, family nights, PTO.
 You are among the few and the proud!
 However, I want to inspire you to go one step further and make meaningful connections with your child’s teacher.

 A lot of parents agree with the ideology that a child will see the most success if you are on the same team as your child’s teacher.
 As an early elementary educator, I have met with hundreds of parents over the years.
 There are formal meetings such as Parent/Teacher conferences, and very informal social gatherings like the Winter Concert or International Night.
 In 10 years of teaching, I have had many supportive parents who invest in their child’s education, yet there were only a handful that strategically and meaningfully showed their appreciation on a daily basis.